 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Crazy as it may seem, filters can dramatically affect your home's airflow, which is why we recommend checking in with the manufacturer.
+Crazy as it may seem, filters can really impact your home's airflow, which is why we recommend checking in with the manufacturer.
 A more expensive HEPA filter that is designed to catch tinier debris will obstruct airflow more than a cheaper filter.
-With restricted airflow comes greater pressure on your system, so you need to verify that your HVAC system was built to handle it.
-Otherwise, you might experience lowered heating and cooling efficiency in your home, and HVAC parts may die off much faster than the standard.
+With restricted airflow comes increased pressure on your system, so you need to verify that your HVAC system was built to handle it.
+Otherwise, you might experience reduced heating and cooling efficiency in your home, and HVAC parts may die off much faster than the standard.